Roadmap Realities: How systems integrators can solve custom code migration and turbo-charge SAP S/4HANA conversion projects

 Avoid innovation paralysis during conversion

-Your custom code migration to S/HANA is just one priority.
+Your custom code migration to SAP S/4HANA is just one priority.
 SAP leads know they also need to leverage their in-house teams’ expertise and innovate in parallel to the conversion process.
 That means producing business-critical apps at pace, and within an evolving environment.

 In-house ABAP development teams have a key role to play, as they possess business process know-how and thorough understanding of the workings of SAP business backends.
 Provided with the right tools, they can lead the process of converting custom code and build a new ‘digital foundation’.